Infineon/arduino-devops/docs/compile-examples/getting-started.rst

 If your asset is an **Arduino core**, the workflow will compile all the available examples from the built-in libraries against each of the boards in the `board.txt <https://docs.arduino.cc/arduino-cli/platform-specification/#boardstxt>`_ file.

-In the case of **Arduino libraries**, the workflow will to compile all the examples available in the ``examples`` directory for the default set of boards defined in the file: `config/ci-config-matrix-ifx-lib.yml <https://github.com/Infineon/arduino-devops/blob/main/config/ci-config-matrix-ifx-lib.yml>`_.
+In the case of **Arduino libraries**, the workflow will compile all the examples available in the ``examples`` directory for the default set of boards defined in the file: `config/ci-config-matrix-ifx-lib.yml <https://github.com/Infineon/arduino-devops/blob/main/config/ci-config-matrix-ifx-lib.yml>`_.